South Dakota’s Open Container Laws, Penalties, and Consequences

 • receptacle containing alcoholic beverages.

-This restriction applies to all persons within the car—including the driver and passengers—and to any vehicle located on public highways or state park roads.
+The rule applies to all persons within the car—including the driver and passengers—and to any vehicle located on public highways or state park roads.

-Alcoholic beverage.
 South Dakota defines "alcoholic beverage" to include any distilled spirit, wine, and malt beverage.
 This definition does not include beer and wine of less than .5% alcohol—meaning, some non-alcoholic beers and mixers may be permitted.

 Certain vehicles.
 South Dakota's open container law isn't applicable to passengers riding in certain types of vehicles.
 For instance, in statutorily authorized for-hire vehicles, passengers are permitted to possess and consume alcohol as long as it's outside of the driver compartment.